Yetenol/shortcutFox/README.md

 Add **debugging adapter** [vscode-autohotkey-debug](vscode:extension/zero-plusplus.vscode-autohotkey-debug)
 - [x] features Breakpoints

-The [debug configuration file](.vscode\launch.json) specifies that the main source file is always executed.
+The [debug configuration file](.vscode\launch.json) specifies which source file is the main file to compile from.

 # Credits